Search using the web client¶

 -

 To display additional metadata for files in search results, turn on the Show additional metadata checkbox.
 This feature is turned off by default.
-The additional columns of metadata are for project name, related node name, and record ID,
+The additional columns of metadata are for project name, related node name, and record ID, and tag names.

 -